 Ease of file restoration: File restoration easy from website, full-disk restoration requires empty storage drive

-Computer resource usage:
+Computer resource usage: Insignificant resource usage

-Insignificant resource usage
+Computer resource usage: Insignificant resource usage

-More expensive than competitors, at $100 for a year of unlimited storage ($8.33/month)
+Cost to storage size ratio: More expensive than competitors, at $100 for a year of unlimited storage ($8.33/month)

 Acronis Cloud Backup is slightly different from the other online-backup services we tested, offering a full system-image backup rather than a backup of simply files and folders.
 Applications, files, user accounts, configurations and even the operating system are stored in one compressed file.